lucsoliveira/To-do-MVC-Pure-Javascript/README.md

-# To-do-MVC-Pure-Javascript
+# Todo MVC Pure Javascript
-A simple to do app write in Javascript and HTML 5.
+A simple "Todo" app write in Javascript and HTML 5.
+Run the index.html file with any http-server local or in web.